mdn/kuma/docs/rendering.rst

 as content in the database.
 The service had a ``GET`` API to render pages, and a ``POST`` API to render previews.

-In 2013, content zones were added, which allowed a different style for a zone of pages, such as a logo and sub-navigation for all the Firefox documents under ``/Mozilla/Firefox``.
+In 2013, content zones were added, which allowed a "zone" of pages to have a different style from the rest of the site.
+For example, the Firefox Zone of all the documents under ``/Mozilla/Firefox`` had a logo and a shared sub-navigation sidebar.
 Sub-navigation was similar to quick links, identified by ``<section id="Subnav">``, but stored on the "zone root" (``/Mozilla/Firefox``) rather than generated by a macro.
-This was part of an effort to consolidate developer documentation on MDN.
+Zones were part of an effort to consolidate developer documentation on MDN.

 In 2016, the macros were exported from the Kuma database into the `macros folder in the KumaScript repository`_.
 The historical changes were